 - 16 years of age or older; and

-- 6 or more credits behind grade level relative to their first 9th grade year.
+- 6 or more credits off track for graduation based on their first 9th grade year.

-Students receiving special education services on a certificate track are not eligible for transfer to an Opportunity Academy.
+Students receiving special education services on a certificate track program of study are not eligible for transfer to an Opportunity Academy.

 Opportunity Academy: Special Education Programming